Scalene: A high-resolution, low-overhead CPU and memory profiler for Python

 by Emery Berger

-Scalene is a high-performance CPU and memory profiler for Python that does a few things that other Python profilers do not and cannot do.
+Scalene is a high-performance CPU and memory profiler for Python that does a number of things that other Python profilers do not and cannot do.
 It runs orders of magnitude faster than other profilers while delivering far more detailed information.

 - Scalene is fast.
 It uses sampling instead of instrumentation or relying on Python's tracing facilities.
 Its overhead is typically no more than 10-20% (and often less).